Skip to content

 Set Up the Environment

-Define paths to all required binaries and resources, and target AWS S3 bucket.
+Define paths to all required binaries and resources.
 Optionally, specify a fixed color map for consistent rendering.

 1